UniStuttgart-VISUS/megamol/plugins/OSPRay_plugin/Readme.md

 # OSPRay plugin
-[OSPRay](http://ospray.org) is a CPU ray tracing engine and is one project of the Software Defined Disualization (SDVis) open source initiative from Intel (http://sdvis.org/).
+[OSPRay](http://ospray.org) is a CPU ray tracing engine and is one project of the Software Defined Disualization (SDVis) open source initiative of Intel (http://sdvis.org/).
 It builds on top of the high-performance ray tracing kernels of [Embree](https://embree.github.io/) and the [ISPC](https://ispc.github.io/) SPMD compiler.

 In this plugin, most of the functionality of OSPRay is covered and can be used via MegaMol modules and MegaMol calls.